viswadarshan-024/personal_chatbot/README.md

 This project implements a chatbot interface that supports multi-session chat management using the LangChain framework and the Groq model.
 The system allows users to create, switch between, and manage multiple chat sessions seamlessly.

+Access the app in your browser at [Personal Chatbot](https://my-personalchatbot.streamlit.app/)

 ---

 ## Features